Rewan, Queensland: Geography

+Nuga Nuga National Park is in the east of the locality.
+One part of Serocold State Forest is in the north of the locality while two other parts are in the south of the locality, along with Bandana State Forest.
+Apart from these protected areas, the land use is grazing on native vegetation.

 History

 All 19 people aboard a Dakota C-47 aircraft were killed when it crashed at Rewan on 16 November 1943 during World War II.
 Those killed consisted of 14 military personnel from the Australian Army and the Royal Australian Air Force along with five personnel from the United States Army Air Corp.
 A memorial was erected near the crash site in 2004.

-Road infrastructure

-The Carnarvon Highway runs through from south to north.